 So what does it have to say?

 As with many of these standards these days, ISO are keen to point out that you need to understand the “context of your organisation”.
-This is a mysterious phrase but in practice, means looking at where you are now (what do you already have in place) and understanding where you need to be.
-So, you look at the issues relevant to you (like – are you just a delivery business), what you have under control (or what you can control), and what you want to get out of it (which will also include what others might expect you to do, what the law says) and what you can afford to do (your resources).
-These questions then affect the scope (size, extent) of your system.
+In practice, this means looking at where you are now and understanding where you need to be.
+So, you look at the issues relevant to you, what you have under control and what you want to get out of it.
+And what you can afford to do.
+These questions then affect the scope of your system.

 The standard then outlines a number of elements that you should have in place.
 Not surprisingly – first up is having a policy.
-This isn’t like a policy of a political party – a vague aspiration to get you elected and which you have no intention of following through.
-No, it’s supposed to be an indicator that top management (those people in charge, with the really big, expensive cars that they drive really, really fast) are committed to the whole venture.
+It’s supposed to be an indicator that top management are committed to the whole venture.
 Coupled with this is assigning, to a specific individual, the job of implementing it all into a management system.

 - Review your current performance – this helps you focus on significant issues to address in your risk assessment (this is formally next, but actually the risk assessment process helps you review where you are anyway, because it’s natural to note down what you already have in place and whether it’s OK or you need more).